Oh, they kill with kindness!

 Kindness galore!
 Sample some of kindnesses:

-Insipid festival greetings on festivals one had never heard of, and, since we already have a zillion, could very well do without the addition of such hooey as Akshaya Tritiya, Govardhan Pooja, Maundy Thursday and Mariรค Himmelfahrt.
-These mostly come with an image, or even a poem, which may be movingly soap-operatic to the senders but, on me, have the effect of noisome and injurious human emissions.
+Insipid festival greetings on festivals one had never heard of, and which, since we already have a zillion, we could very well do without the addition of such hooey as Akshaya Tritiya, Govardhan Pooja, Maundy Thursday, and Mariรค Himmelfahrt.
+These mostly come with an image, or even a poem, which may be movingly soap-operatic to the senders but, for me, have the effect of noisome and injurious human emissions.

 There are days when there is no festival, even in India.
 Not to be deterred, some of these kindness freaks have devised a way to be kind without a break.
-They wake up every day, starting 3.15 AM and dispatch ‘Good Morning’ to everyone on his list or his groups, every day.
-And some, who excel even these specimens, wish you Happy Day of the week, like Happy Monday through to Happy Sunday.
-A good reply in the retort ‘Happy 8 AM to you’, or 'Happy whatever be the time you receive it", mitigates nothing.
+They wake up every day, starting at 3:15 a.m., and dispatch ‘Good Morning’ to everyone on their list or in their groups, every day.
+And some, who excel even these specimens, wish you Happy Day of the Week, like Happy Monday through to Happy Sunday.
+A good retort like ‘Happy 8 a.m. to you’, or ‘Happy whatever be the time you receive it’, mitigates nothing.
 Imagine, some of them actually wish you Good Friday on the Good Friday!
-May the curse of Devil fall upon these bounteous types, who utter this profanity unknowingly, but deserve a cudgel all the same.
+May the curse of the Devil fall upon these bounteous types, who utter this profanity unknowingly but deserve a cudgel all the same.

-I have many who send me an inspirational quote, a maudlin story or a feel-good parable because they say that either they have a special love for you or they proclaim that they care about you.
-Unlike the lamebrain Benedick in Much Ado About Nothing, who thinks that Beatrice is a swell girl and if she is moronish enough to love him, then he must return it, “…It seems her affections have their full bent.
+I have many who send me an inspirational quote, a maudlin story, or a feel-good parable because they say that either they have a special love for me or they proclaim that they care about me.
+Unlike the lamebrain Benedick in Much Ado About Nothing, who thinks that Beatrice is a swell girl and that if she is moronish enough to love him, then he must return it—“…It seems her affections have their full bent.
 Love me?
 Why, it must be requited!
-I hear how I am censured…”.
-Not me.
-I deal these missives with total indifference although my impulse is to tell them that they may love me or care for me but there is only so much of their bullshit I can tolerate.
+I hear how I am censured…”—not me.
+I deal with these missives with total indifference, although my impulse is to tell them that they may love me or care for me, but there is only so much of their bullshit I can tolerate.

-Berated by this thoughtless benevolence every day, I too need something to palliate my agony so, bring the wine, friends, let me do the opposite and drink down all the kindness.
+Berated by this thoughtless benevolence every day, I too need something to palliate my agony, so bring the wine, friends; let me do the opposite and drink down all the kindness.
 Wine?
-It can do a lot, so even Brutus, a murderer, a fugitive, calls for wine as a means to forget his troubles in Julius Caesar, saying, “…Give me a bowl of wine.—In this I bury all unkindness…”
+It can do a lot.
+Even Brutus, a murderer, a fugitive, calls for wine as a means to forget his troubles in Julius Caesar, saying, “…Give me a bowl of wine.—In this I bury all unkindness…”

 Dฤซvฤr bฤr-e-minnat-e-mazdลซr se hai แธณham